Southern Syria conflict (2025–present): November

 On 7 November, the National Guard warned of ceasefire violations such as the bombing of civilian homes, the National Guard also shot down a drone loaded with explosives.
 The statement added that there were clashes in Rasas.

 On 13 November, heavy fighting broke out in Al-Majdal, following the infiltration of Syrian government forces and drone attacks, prompting the National Guard to send reinforcements to the border.
 That same day, Syrian government forces attacked the Suwayda–Taara road, The skirmishes, which were the heaviest in months, were noticeable for the use of "drones, mortars, and heavy machine guns" by both sides.
 The "towns of Wolgha, Tal al-Aqra, Tal Hadid and al-Mazraa" were targeted by what the Syrian government called "outlaw forces".

 On 19 November, Benjamin Netanyahu visited the areas occupied by Israel in the invasion of Syria, where he declared he would "protect the Druze allies in Jabal al-Druze".

-On 20 November, a gang kidnapped five Druze people from Suwayda: Talal Dheeb, Reem Dheeb, Mahmouda Quraisha, Ilham Abu Zein Al-Din and Rafi Habib, who were released in Al-Musayfirah, Daraa Governorate, the gang leader was arrested, the five people came from As-Sawra as-Saghira, who were kidnapped in the clashes, Hussam al-Tahhan stated that "the operation took place after careful monitoring on the ground and intensive surveillance and investigations".
+On 20 November, a gang kidnapped five Druze people from Suwayda: Talal Dheeb, Reem Dheeb, Mahmouda Quraisha, Ilham Abu Zein Al-Din and Rafi Habib, who were released in Al-Musayfirah, Daraa Governorate.
+The gang leader was arrested.
+The kidnapped people were residents of As-Sawra as-Saghira.
+Hussam al-Tahhan stated that "the operation took place after careful monitoring on the ground and intensive surveillance and investigations".

+On 30 November, the National Guard claimed a "coup d'état" by Raed al-Matni and Assem Abo Fakhr, where they were arrested together with people related to Syrian government forces, Sources indicated that the incident was an attempted assault on the government building and police headquarters, carried out by "Gandhi Abo Fakhr and a group affiliated with him, in coordination with Suleiman Abdul Baqi, with the aim of "overthrowing al-Sheikh al-Hijri".